sisoe24/nukeserversocket/README.md

 ## 1.9.
 Test plugin locally

+> This works only on Linux and Mac.
+Probably Windows WSL but haven't tested it yet.

 While limited in some regards, the plugin can be tested outside Nuke environment.

 1. Clone the github repo into your machine.
-2. `pipenv install` for normal installation or `pipenv install --dev -e .` if you want to test the code with `pytest` (No tests are provided at the time of writing.)
+2. `pipenv install` for normal installation or `pipenv install --dev -e .` if you want to test the code with `pytest` (No tests are provided at the time of writing. 🤭)
 3. Launch the app via terminal `python -m tests.run_app` or vscode task: `RunApp`

 The local plugin offers a simple emulation of the Nuke's internal Script Editor layout.
 It just basic enough to test some simple code.
-It serves as an indicator for when the output will be sent to it otherwise you shouldn't needed that much.

-When the application start will automatically: connect, send test message and display the received message.
+When the application starts it will:

+1. Click the connect button
+2. Send a test message
+3. Display the received message or error if any.
+4. Override input/output widgets if settings allowed it.

+It is a very basic and simple test but because the PySide2 and Python version are pretty much identical to Nuke's one will likely function the same way inside Nuke.

 ## 1.10.
 Overview